 Thanks for viewing.
 Comments will be forwarded to Mr. Claus.
 M 🙂

 Last image above: Probably about two years old, hawk-eye started acting silly, like any two year old, and in seconds, flew away.
 Thirteen days later he returned, as captured in the first two pictures at the top.

 Thanks to Disperser Tracks for catching my initial error in ID’s this as an Eagle.
 Live and learn!
 M 😦

-Thanks for viewing, and Comments are always welcome.
+Thanks for viewing and you can zoom in for a closer look.
+Comments are always welcome.
 M 🙂

 Four days prior to the beginning of our winter.